Inkering/printnoser/index.md

 back on simple thresholded classification isn't enough to get a good picture of how a 3D print went, and results in a number of incorrect classifications in our dataset.

+Our final algorithm uses a weighted linear regression of the FFT of accelerometer data to predict whether data corresponds to a print fail or success.
+Of the 18 test datasets we have collected so far, the algorithm achieves a 100% success rate.

 ## Made by
 <div class="profilecontainer">
 <div class="profile">